drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 by Marc Barrowclift finally clarified WireGuard configuration  for me.
-Indeed I realised that for my setup, it was even easier than his confguration, especially as I have a home router capable of doing err, actual routing  - Unity Ubiquiti gear - and while the resultant forwarding loop is not optimal, it'll do until the TANSEC project gets it all built in an [OpenWRT](https://openwrt.org) router.
+Indeed I realised that for my setup, it was even easier than his confguration, especially as I have a home router capable of doing err, actual routing  - Unity Ubiquiti gear - and while the resultant forwarding loop is not optimal, it'll do until the TANSEC project gets it all built in an <a href="https://openwrt.org">OpenWRT</a> router.
 </p>

 <img align="left" src="/images/Slide2.png" alt="network" width="500"  />